 If the battery can sustain 500 watt loads of power consumption in your house for a total of 60 hours, then its capacity would be 0.5×60=30kWH.
 During that period, the battery goes from being fully charged, to a state of being completely discharged.

 In the real world, completely discharging a battery could result in irreversible loss to its lifespan and capacity.
-We have another article to explain why this damage could happen:

 what is DoD and how does it affect a battery’s lifespan?